JuliaYu2002/csc223-cloaf/README.md

 Starter App for ValetBike project

 ## Environment Configuration
-Follow these general steps to set up your local development environment from scratch.
-It is **very important** that you **consult a more detailed guide** that corresponds to your specific type of development machine.
+Follow the general steps in the next section to set up your local development environment from scratch.
+It is **very important** that you also **consult a more detailed guide** that corresponds to your specific type of development machine.
+Use one of the guides listed below to help you complete the steps for setting up ValetBike on your machine.

 * [Install Ruby on Mac (Intel and M1)](https://mac.install.guide/ruby/index.html)
 * [Install Ruby on Mac (M1 additional details)](https://github.com/deadroxy/valetbike/blob/master/notes/dev-enviro.md)
 * [Install Ruby on Windows 10](https://gorails.com/setup/windows/10)

-On Mac it is recommended to use asdf to install Ruby.
+On Mac it is strongly recommended that you use asdf to install Ruby.
 On Windows you should set up your environment through the Windows Subsystem for Linux (WSL).
+The guides above explain how to do so in detail.

+## General Configuration Steps

+As you configure your environment you should **keep a log** where you **write down all the steps you take** and each command you type.
+You will inevitably run into errors setting up your development environment and maintaining a meticulous log will allow others to help you troubleshoot.

 **1. Fork & clone ValetBike repo**
 * Click fork in the upper right hand corner of the ValetBike GitHub page
 * Then create a local copy of your fork with: